Throat Cancer Treatment in India

 What is Throat Cancer or Cancer of Larynx

-Throat cancer is a general term that usually refers to cancer of the pharynx and/or larynx.
+Throat cancer is a general term that usually refers to cancer of the pharynx i.e area that connects your throat area with esophagus and/or larynx i.e. the area which has the vocal cords.
 Regions included when considering throat cancer include the nasopharynx, oropharynx, hypopharynx, glottis, supraglottis and subglottis.
 About half of throat cancers develop in the larynx and the other half in the pharynx.
 Consequently, any cancers that develop in these regions of the throat are considered as throat cancer.
-The good thing about the throat cancers is that they are treatable is detected early and the bad part is that delay in treatment of throat cancer may lead to voice loss.
+The good thing about the throat cancers is that they are treatable if detected early and the bad part is that delay in treatment of throat cancer may lead to voice loss.
 In most cases if detected early surgery is the main line of treatment for throat cancer in India.

 Esophageal cancers include additional potential symptoms of burning or pain (pressure) in the throat and/or chest since they can extend from just below the pharynx to the junction of the esophagus and stomach.